xerolinux/XeroSite/docs/projects/cosmic-script.md

 !!! warning

-    The script shared herein was created for myself.
-Do not ask for it right now.
-It's currently just a proof of concept of what you can achieve once you put your mind to it.
+    The script shared herein is and will be a work-in-progress.
+Do not ask for it right now. **Cosmic** is still in Alpha stages so needs time to reach maturity.
+Please do not use it on your production machine.
+If you want to test in a VM, for better performance I would highly recommend [**ProxmoxVe**](https://www.proxmox.com/en/proxmox-virtual-environment/overview){:target="_blank"}.

 It's a beautiful Sunday morning.
 What did I decide to do ?
 Well, if you know me well enough by now you wouldn't be surprised by this, if you don't, I just sat down in front of my computer and decided to, since I was gonna test it anyway, write a script that would automate the install of [**Cosmic DE**](https://xerolinux.xyz/posts/arch-cosmic/){:target="_blank"} with my tools.